The networked input-output economic problem: Distributed computation of the equilibrium output vector

 \subsection{The proposed algorithm}

-Observe that the Problem~\ref{problem} requires solving a set of linear equations, with sub-columnstochastic matrix weights $w_{ij}\m{A}_{ij}$.
+Problem~\ref{c15_problem} requires solving a set of linear equations, with column-substochastic matrix weights $w_{ij}\m{A}_{ij}$.

-Each agent only knows the interactions from other agents in the system, and it has a state vector $\m{x}_i[k] \in \mb{R}^d$ representing the outputs of the $i$-th system.
-At each discrete-time instant, agent $i$ updates its state vector based on the following matrix-weighted updating algorithm
+Each agent $i\in V$ has a state vector $\m{x}_i[k] \in \mb{R}^d$ representing the outputs of the $i$-th system, and it knows the state vector of incomming neighbors in the network.
+At each discrete-time instant, agent $i$ updates its state vector based on the following updating algorithm